haberdashPI/vscode-master-key/notes.md

 + feature: specify user-specific binding file, apart from activated keybindings
 + Split out any of the commands that are really custom for me that don't make sense to publish.

+- maybe actually setup tests for all the new stuff in keybindings/index.js??

 ## Trailing fixes

 Working with release 0.2.6 for a while and make sure there aren't an bugs to fix